7thLucas/full-app-6a2a4-c1db2-4655/_doc/product-overview.md

 3. **Interaction log** — timestamped **calls, emails, notes, and meetings** recorded against each contact; logging an interaction updates that contact's "last touch."
 4. **Pipeline** — a drag-and-drop stage board where each contact/deal moves through:
-   **Lead → Contacted → Proposal → Won / Lost**.
+   **Lead → Active → Past**.
 Stages are the default and are renamable, addable, and deletable.

 The pieces are linked: an interaction updates last-touch, which feeds the cold/cooling/ fresh states on the Today view, and the pipeline always reflects current reality.
 The